SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 immune mediated demylinative dz -
 1.  multiple sclerosis / MS variants
 	1. charcot form - the most common form - relaspses + remissions of
+	2. <mark style="background: #FFF3A3A6;">we think symmetrical clearly demarkated loss of myelination near a ventricle.</mark>
-	2. women > men
+	3. women > men
-	3. plaques vary, and we see inflammation dec, macrophages clear and remyelination commence after they get older. but remyelination would fail still bc of t and antibodies which inhibit oligodendrocyte precursor formation...
+	4. plaques vary, and we see inflammation dec, macrophages clear and remyelination commence after they get older. but remyelination would fail still bc of t and antibodies which inhibit oligodendrocyte precursor formation...
-	4. less than 10% have steadily progressiv ecourse - men and women are similar, mean age is 40 acute MS - **marburg disease** - monophasic ms that is fatal in days devic's diisease - acute MS in adults that target **optic nerves + Spinal cord with fatal destruction** balo's concentric sclerosis - rapidly fatal acute MS in kids + young adults = concentric wavelike patterns of myelin loss schilder's dz - resembles acute MS but demyelinates very large areas in cerebral hemispheres
+	5. less than 10% have steadily progressiv ecourse - men and women are similar, mean age is 40 acute MS - **marburg disease** - monophasic ms that is fatal in days devic's diisease - acute MS in adults that target **optic nerves + Spinal cord with fatal destruction** balo's concentric sclerosis - rapidly fatal acute MS in kids + young adults = concentric wavelike patterns of myelin loss
 	- dawson's fingers = in brain, in older plaques, the demyelination that juts out with the veins as its entring the plaque
 	- optic nerves, chiasm + tracts are involved in like 90% of MS patients gray gelatinous looking areas are **chronic plaques
 		-  **optic neuritis sequence**  in acute elsions